dograntee/dograntee.github.io/_posts/2018-08-26-pwnable-bof.md

 ---

-## BOF problem
+# BOF problem

+###0.
+Intro

 bof stands for "buffer overflow".
 So this problem may be using buffer overflow vulnerability.

 What is buffer overflow? buffer overflow can be divided into two big section.
-One is BOF in stack section, and the other is heap section overflow.
+One is BOF in *stack section, and the other is *heap section overflow.
+This problem is about stack BOF, describing the reason later
-(Stack and Heap is a field of running process structure in memory)
+(* Stack and Heap is a field of running process structure in memory)
 ![problem](/assets/img/pwn/bof/process_structure.PNG "process structure")

+###1.
+Analyze

 First, look at the source code bof.c